Ovid/zen-of-test-suites/README.md

 * Testing code should not be duplicated
 * Code coverage should be able to analyze different aspects of the system

-But first, let's take a look at some of the problems and try to understand their impacts.
+Let's take a look at some of the problems and try to understand their impacts.
 While it's good to push a test suite into a desirable state, often this is risky if the underlying problems are ignored.
 I will offer recommendations for resolving each problem, but it's important to understand that these are *recommendations*.
 They may not apply to your situation.

 ### Tests often emit warnings